 The medicine is cancelled from the ARTG

-Under subsections 30(1), 30(1A) or 30(1C) of the Act, we may cancel the medicine without issuing a Proposal to Cancel Notice, where:
+Under subsections 30(1), 30(1A) or 30(1C) of the Act, the TGA may cancel the medicine without issuing a Proposal to Cancel Notice, where:

 - there is an imminent risk of death, serious illness or serious injury

 - the medicine is not 'eligible for listing', for example, it contains ingredients that are not permitted in listed medicines